 101 Basic Education Policy - There is no denying the advances resulting from changes in education which had as its starting point the 1988 Constitution.
-Among them deserve emphasis: increasing coverage, the gradual growth in enrollment, decrease of school failure, increase in average years of schooling per person and fall in the illiteracy rate.
+Among them it should be emphasized: increasing coverage, the gradual growth in enrollment, decrease of school failure, increase in average years of schooling per person and decrease in the illiteracy rate.

-102 They are significant advances, but insufficient.
+102 These are significant advances, but insufficient.
 This is because the Brazilian educational system still suffers the consequences of historical disparities that are part of its structural composition.
 In this sense, the great challenge faced by the Government is to break this cycle of inequality through structural change.
 There was also an improvement in the quality of education between 2007 and 2009 at all levels of education - the first and second stages of primary and secondary education.

-103 Combat of Illiteracy - Although the illiteracy rate is decreasing since the enactment of the 1988 Constitution, the pace at which this occurs is so slow that, according to the IPEA, if it continues this way, Brazil will still need at least more 20 years to overcome this problem.
-The greatest advances were made to people aged 40 years or more, however, it is on that age group where it is concentrated, though, the greatest number of illiterate people.
+Illiteracy Combat - Although the illiteracy rate is decreasing since the enactment of the 1988 Constitution, the pace at which this occurs is so slow that, according to the IPEA, if it continues this way, Brazil will still need at least 20 years more to overcome this problem.
+The greatest advances were made to people aged 40 years or more, however, it is in that age group where it is concentrated, though, the greatest number of illiterate people.
 The biggest obstacles relate to lack of education actions targeting the elderly living in rural areas and constitute a large proportion of the total percentage of illiterate people.

-104 Bolsa Familia - Conditionality of Education - In 2009, the school attendance of adolescents between the ages of 15 and 17 was higher among those who are assisted by the Family Grant Program-PDF.
+Bolsa Familia (Family Grant) - Conditionality of Education - In 2009, the school attendance of adolescents between the ages of 15 and 17 was higher among those who are assisted by the Family Grant Program-PDF.
 Considering a wider age group of 6 to 17 years of age, the attendance of those enrolled in the program was 4.4 percentage points above the non-enrolled, and this difference was greater in the Northeast (11.7 percent).